bigtreetech/docs/docs/Panda-Lux-RGB-PX.md

     - ①-⑦ After selection, the corresponding lighting effect will be displayed immediately.

     - ⑧ The light color can change based on the printer’s temperature.
-Additionally, you can choose between two lighting effects—Static or Strobing—under Safety Effect and Danger Effect.
+Additionally, you can choose between two lighting effects — Static or Strobing — under Safety Effect and Danger Effect.

         <img src=img/PandaLuxRGBPX/en/warning_mode.png width="300"/>

-    - ⑨ After selection,The color of the light can be adjusted according to the printer.You can choose between the Static or Rainbow lighting effects in the printing.
+    - ⑨ After selection, the color of the light can be adjusted according to the printer.
+You can choose between the Static or Rainbow lighting effects in the printing.

         <img src=img/PandaLuxRGBPX/en/h2d_mode.png width="300"/>

-- Customizing Light Color (using Static mode as an example):
+- Customizing Light Color (using the Static mode as an example):

     - Tap on the color setting box, and you will be directed to the color selection page.